yudhanjaya/yudhanjaya-garden-test/_notes/Public/Portfolio.md

 ### Novels and other major work

-[The Salvage Crew (2020)](https://yudhanjaya.com/3577b41481b2405d94ca21f1d8ede1f7).
-A C-tier salvage crew sent out to scrap a downed colony ship.
+[[The Salvage Crew]] (2020) A C-tier salvage crew sent out to scrap a downed colony ship.
 An AI poet overseer fueled by an actual AI poet ([OSUN / The Poetry Machine](https://yudhanjaya.com/d90a584526d04438a04b83f6c010456b)).
 A strange intelligence that plays the language game.
 This book was [listed by Polygon as one of 2020](https://www.polygon.com/22220762/best-books-2020-sci-fi-fantasy)’s best SFF books, became an Amazon and Washington Post bestseller, and was narrated by Nathan Fillion.

-[Sonnet for the Subconcious War, and other poems from the Automaton (2019)](https://yudhanjaya.com/d90a584526d04438a04b83f6c010456b).
+[[OSUN - The Poetry Machine]] - published as *Sonnet for the Subconscious War and other poems from the Automaton*.
 A poetry collaboration between my retrained GPT-instances and Dr. Samuel Peralta, bound for the Moon via the [Lunar Codex project](https://www.lunarcodex.com/).

-[The Commonwealth Empire trilogy (2018-present)](https://yudhanjaya.com/0db40ccfe8c14c30be0acbdbc99a33bc).
-Beginning with the Inhuman Race, this trilogy explores a machine uprising in a biopunk British Raj where Ceylon still remains under colonial rule.
+[[The Commonwealth Empire Trilogy]] (2018-ongoing, HarperCollins) Beginning with the Inhuman Race, this trilogy explores a machine uprising in a biopunk British Raj where Ceylon still remains under colonial rule.

-[Numbercaste (2017).](https://yudhanjaya.com/bc3c93076dc445f2bd111683a99c0552) My first novel, set in a near-future world where one tech startup sets out to upend the world of credit scoring - and ends up writing the formula for the future.
+[[Numbercaste]] (2018, self-published, later acquired by HarperCollins).
+My first novel, set in a near-future world where one tech startup sets out to upend the world of credit scoring - and ends up writing the formula for the future.

 I also work on a fictional, open-source city called [Witness over at the SciFi Economics Lab](http://scifieconomics.world/)[.](http://scifieconomics.world/) I’ve written lore, designed cults around rational risk-taking, and designed a card game to let people test out policies from vastly different social contracts against an oncoming apocalypse.